Lisp-Stat/documentation/content/en/docs/Getting started/installation.md

 ---
 title: "Installation"
-date: 2021-04-27
+date: 2022-06-18
 weight: 1
 description: >
-  Automated and manual installation
+  Installing and configuring Lisp-Stat
 ---

 ## New to Lisp

-If you are a Lisp newbie and want to get started as fast as possible, then Portacle is probably your best option.
+If you are a Lisp newbie and want to get started as fast as possible, then Portacle is your best option.
 Portacle is a multi-platform IDE for Common Lisp that includes Emacs, SBCL, Git, Quicklisp, all configured and ready to use.

 <div class="mx-auto">
 	<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://portacle.github.io/">